Baxter Cliffs

 The Baxter Cliffs are part of a long erosional escarpment which extends east and west across the Eucla Basin sedimentary formation.
 Other portions of the escarpment include the Hampton Tableland north of the Roe Plains, and the Bunda Cliffs east of the Roe Plains in South Australia.

-The cliffs are named after John Baxter, a companion of the explorer Edward John Eyre, who was murdered there by two Aboriginals from Eyre's exploration party in April 1841.
+The cliffs are named after John Baxter, a companion of the explorer Edward John Eyre, who was killed there by two Aboriginals from Eyre's exploration party in April 1841.